chenh1gis/MADE_docker_v1/data/README.md

 For H3N2 subtype, please refer to “/data/H3N2/H3N2_background strains_20alleles”.

 We have curated the profiles of enrichment scores across all the sequences in the GISAID database.
 This file will be used in the PCA map.

-### Classifers and weights were calculated based on a large database of curated influenza sequences

-Adaboost algorithm is applied to randomly sampled small training dataset for a series of strong classifiers and their corresponding weights, which provide the basis for further examination of Candidtae Vaccine Viruses' (CVVs') passage history.

-For the H3N2 subtype, please refer to “/data/H3N2/H3N2.classifier” and "/data/H3N2/H3N2.weight".